Lilian Rolfe: Honours

-The name of Lilian Rolfe is engraved on the Runnymede Memorial in Surrey, England.
+Rolfe's name is engraved on the Runnymede Memorial in Surrey, England.
 The "Lilian Rolfe House" at the Vincennes Estate, Lambeth was dedicated to her memory.
 In her honour, the government of France posthumously awarded her the Croix de Guerre.
 In the town of Montargis in the Loiret département, where she had been active, a street was named for her alias: "Rue Claudie Rolfe".
 As one of the SOE agents who died for the liberation of France, she is listed on the "Roll of Honour" on the Valençay SOE Memorial in the town of Valençay, in the Indre departément of France.
 Like many female agents she was seconded into the First Aid Nursing Yeomanry (FANY) when she joined SOE.
 Thus she is also commemorated on the FANY memorial at St Paul's Church Knightsbridge in London.
 On 19 August 2021 a plaque was installed on the house Rolfe was born in (32 avenue Duquesne in the 7th arrondissement of Paris) due to the efforts of Barbara Cronk, a member of the Rolfe family.

 In the 1958 film Carve Her Name with Pride, the character of Lilian Rolfe was played by Anne Leon.